gstoyano/target-dev.en/help/dev/implement/client-side/atjs/target-atjs-versions.md

 * Added the `selectorsPollingTimeout` setting.
 For more information, see [targetGlobalSettings()](/src/pages/implement/client-side/atjs/atjs-functions/targetglobalsettings.md).
 * The format of the response from `getOffer()` has been changed.
 For more information, see [adobe.target.getOffer(options)](/src/pages/implement/client-side/atjs/atjs-functions/adobe-target-getoffer.md).
 * Console logging has been added for unsupported `<!DOCTYPE>` declarations.
-* Fixed an issue where Target Classic plugins weren’t being applied correctly when multiple default offers were delivered to a single mbox.
+* Fixed an issue where Target Classic plugins weren't being applied correctly when multiple default offers were delivered to a single mbox.
 (TGT-22664)
 * Improved cookie-setting for two letter top-level-domains (TLDs) to ensure that the mbox cookie is set correctly for these domains (for example, test.no, autodrives.ca, and so forth).
 * The algorithm for extracting the top-level domain that should be used when saving cookies has changed in at.js version 0.9.6.
 Because of this change, cookies cannot be saved to addresses that use IP.
 Most of the time, IP addresses are used for testing purposes, but as workarounds you can use DNS entries or adjust the hosts file on a local box.
 * Fixed move and rearrange actions handling when properties are string values instead of integers.